tektoncd/dashboard/docs/walkthrough/walkthrough-logs.md

 ## Installing a working Tekton Dashboard locally from scratch

-This walkthrough has been tested on Kind v0.14 with Kubernetes v1.21.
+This walk-through has been tested on Kind v0.15 with Kubernetes v1.21.

 If you didn't follow the [Tekton Dashboard walk-through with Kind](./walkthrough-kind.md) yet, start there to get a local cluster with a working Tekton Dashboard installed.